rand-projects/fisb-978/docs/source/document.rst

   Then the ICAO aircraft id (or something that stands in for it).
   The first item within the first pair of slashes is the emitter category (lots of options here, but most often: 0=unknown, 1=light acft, 2=small acft, 3-6=heavy acft, 7=heli) and the callsign (usually the squawk, N-number, or flight callsign).
 This section is optional.
 The altitude is in the next set of slashes.
 The last portion with be either a 'G' is this is a TIS-B/ADS-R message sent by a ground station, or 'A' if a UAT message sent directly from an aircraft.

-  If the message is a UAT message, and the aircraft has received any FIS-B messages from a ground station, the aircraft can show how many messages it has received from a particular ground station on a particular data channel.
+  If the message is of type 'A', and the aircraft has received any FIS-B messages from a ground station, the aircraft can show how many messages it has received from a particular ground station on a particular data channel.
 Each ground station has a 'TIS-B Site ID' in the range of 1 to 15.
 Each site id is allocated a particular set of channel numbers that it will transmit on.
-High power stations get 4 channels, medium stations 3, low power stations 2, and surface stations 1.
-Each second, there is (for lack of a better term) the 'data channel of the second'.
+High power stations get 4 channels, medium stations 3, low power stations 2, and surface stations
+  1. Each second, there is (for lack of a better term) the 'data channel of the second'.
 This is determined by the number of seconds after UTC midnight.
 All ADS-B messages sent by aircraft will send the number of FIS-B packets they received from the 'data channel of the second' in the last 32 seconds.
 In the comment, this can look like:
   'A05:29-30:M11'.
 'A' means sent by aircraft, '05' is the 'data channel of the second', '29-30' is the range of FIS-B packets received by the aircraft on that data channel in the last 32 seconds, and 'M11' maps the data channel back to the TIS-B site id and the power of the station ('H', 'M', 'L', 'S').

   The full data channel FIS-B packets received section is not sent if the number of packets received is zero.
 Some planes never report any packets.

   optional arguments:
     -h, --help  show this help message and exit